drupalprojects/search_api/README.txt

   * URL field
     Provides a field with the URL for displaying the entity.
-  * Fulltext field
+  * Aggregated fields
-    Offers the ability to add additional fulltext fields to the entity, containing the data from one or more other fields.
+    Offers the ability to add additional fields to the entity, containing the data from one or more other fields.
 Use this, e.g., to have a single field containing all data that should be searchable, or to make the text from a string field, like a taxonomy term, also fulltext-searchable.
+    The type of aggregation can be selected from a set of values: you can, e.g., collect the text data of all contained fields, or add them up, count their values, etc.
   * Bundle filter
     Enables the admin to prevent entities from being indexed based on their bundle (content type for nodes, vocabulary for taxonomy terms, etc.).